Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 0=EVA_MissionAccomplished

 [EVA_MissionAccomplished]
 Sound=             ; filename, audio file for this speech entry.
 Omit the extension.
 Defaults to the speech entry's INI name.
 Text=              ; string, descriptive text for this entry.
 It is not spoken.
-Category=System   ; subtitle category, valid options are "System" and "Story".
+Category=Scenario  ; subtitle category, valid options are "System" and "Scenario".
 Priority=NORMAL    ; speech priority for this entry, see Priority Values below.
 Delay=0.2          ; float, delay, in seconds, before this speech starts.
 FShift=1.0         ; float, pitch multiplier for this speech entry.
 Volume=1.0         ; float, volume multiplier for this speech entry.
 MinVolume=0.0      ; float, minimum volume for this speech entry.
 MaxVolume=1.0      ; float, maximum volume for this speech entry.
 Control=STANDARD   ; speech playback policy, see Control Values below.
 SOMESIDE=          ; filename, side-specific audio file for the side named SOMESIDE.
 Omit the extension.
 ```

 #### Control Values